 There were no tears in them.

-“I forgot the pain.”
-She said, “But they laughed.
+“I forgot the pain,” she said softly.
+“But they had laughed.
+Those men… when they were on me.
 When I cried, they laughed.”

 “I met policemen.
 I met ministers.
-I begged them to reopen my case.”
-She gestured at the half-open door, “Sometimes they listened to me.”
+I begged them to reopen my case.
+Punish them.”
+She gestured at the half-open door, “once or twice they gave me an audience.”

 “They told me to forget everything.
-Not to fight upper caste men, to know my place.
-It is a tradition.
-One time the guard hit me with a gun and I fell.
-That was in the old building.”
-She paused, “This new minister, he will listen.
+Not to fight upper caste men.
+To know my place.
+It’s tradition, they said.
+It’s our culture.”
+She paused.
+A hopeful smile lit her face.
+“But this new minister, I think he will listen.
 I think he is kind.”